It is important that you have read Small Claims Court guide #1, What is Small Claims Court?, prior to reading this guide.

 If you or someone else served the document personally, you can prove it by filing a certificate of service.
 The certificate simply says who served the document and how and when it was served.
 A certificate of service is printed on the back of the service copy of most of your documents.

 If the document was served on a lawyer or articled student, it is enough to file a copy of the document signed by the lawyer or student or by a partner or employee of the firm.
 Most lawyers have a rubber stamp saying something like, "Service of the document is hereby acknowledged."
 The lawyer then signs and dates it.

 If the document was served by registered mail, you must file a certificate of service, a copy of the document that was mailed attached to the certificate and a proof of service to show the document has been served.

-If there is more than one defendant, a separate certificate of service must be prepared for each defendant.
+If there is more than one defendant or other party, a separate certificate of service must be prepared for each defendant or other party.
 You can ask the registry for additional copies of the certificate of service to attach to the service copy of the document you served.

 If you served a summons to a payment hearing or a summons to a default hearing, you will file an affidavit of service (PDF) instead of a certificate of service (PDF).

 It is up to you to be sure that the court and the other parties in the lawsuit always have your proper address so that they can serve documents on you.
-You must ensure that your correct address is included on the Notice of Claim form (if you are the Claimant) or on the Reply (if you are the Defendant).
-If your address changes sometime after you file and serve these documents, you should fill out a Notice of Change of Address form (PDF).
-You should then send this form to every other party in the case; that is, claimants, defendants and third parties, if there are any, and the court registry.
+You must ensure that your correct address is included on the notice of claim form or notice of Civil Resolution Tribunal form (if you are the claimant or filing party) or on the reply (if you are the defendant or other party).
+If your address changes sometime after you file and serve these documents, you should fill out a Notice of Change of Address form (PDF) form.
+You should then send this form to every other party in the case; that is, claimants, defendants, other parties and third parties, if there are any, and the court registry.